-Learn more about available auto insurance discounts for medical professionals.
+Learn more about auto insurance discounts for medical professionals.

 Medical professionals earn an average savings of $19 per six-month auto insurance policy.
-While occupation isn't the most impactful factor contributing to insurance premiums, it does make a difference.
-Insurance companies see doctors — and clients with more education in general — as less risky drivers, making them less risky and less expensive to insure.
+While your occupation isn't the most impactful contributor to insurance premiums, it does make a difference.
+Insurance companies see doctors — and clients with more education in general — as less risky drivers, making them less expensive to insure.
 Let's review some ways to save on auto insurance as a doctor.

-GEICO and Nationwide will are the next-cheapest options.
-GEICO charges $74 more per six-month policy than does USAA.
-If you have accidents or citations on your record, your rates may vary.
-Enter your ZIP code below to see personalized quotes based on your driving profile.
+GEICO and State Farm are the next cheapest options.
+GEICO charges $56 more per six-month policy than does USAA.
+If you have car accidents or citations on your record, your rates may vary.
+Enter your ZIP code below to see personalized insurance quotes based on your driving profile.

 Insurance companies do not use income as a factor that helps to determine how much a client pays.
 Doctors may earn more than an average person, but insurance companies don't raise their rates accordingly.